Horticultural Therapy For Healing

 8. Greenhouse Activities

-Greenhouse activities offer a year-round therapeutic gardening space, allowing participants to engage in propagation and seedling care, providing structure, consistency, and essential personal growth opportunities regardless of climate changes.
+Greenhouse activities provide a year-round therapeutic gardening space, allowing participants to engage in propagation and seedling care, thereby providing structure, consistency, and essential opportunities for personal growth, regardless of climate change.

 Year-Round Option